chriscross0/go-restcountries/README.md

 go-restcountries is a wrapper for the [REST Countries API](https://restcountries.eu/), written in Go.
 The latest (v2) version of the API is used.

-## Supported API methods
+## Supported API methods (all methods of the v2 API are supported)

-- All - get all countries
+- All - get all countries.
-- Name - search countries by name, including the option of an exact or partial match
+- Name - search countries by name, including the option of an exact or partial match.
 - Capital - search countries by capital city.
 Uses a partial match.
 - Currency - search countries by ISO 4217 currency code.
 Uses an exact match.
 - Language - search countries by ISO 639-1 language code.
 Uses an exact match.